eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 Online only Hackathons in response to the COVID-19 pandemic, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

-Hackathon sponsorship is available at different levels as part of being an [IETF Running Code Sponsor](https://www.ietf.org/about/support/#running-code).
+Hackathon sponsorship is available at different levels as part of being an {{IETF-RUNNING-CODE-SPONSOR}}.

 ## Expenses